-- Since it’s an electronic visa waiver linked directly to the holder’s passport, ETIAS is expected to make document checks much quicker at the border.
-Smart passport gates mean that ETIAS holders won’t need to wait in line with other foreigners at the European passport check desk.
+- Efficiency at Passport Control: As an electronic visa waiver linked directly to the holder’s passport, ETIAS is poised to expedite document checks at the border.
+Smart passport gates will allow ETIAS holders to bypass lines at European passport check desks.

-- Unlike visas, ETIAS does not require foreigners to apply for a permit in person at an embassy.
-With just one online application taking minutes, ETIAS holders will be able to visit all Schengen countries and cross all internal borders without having to see a consulate or travel visa agency once.
+- Simplified Application Process: Unlike traditional visas, it doesn’t necessitate in-person applications at an embassy.
+With a quick online application that takes only minutes, ETIAS holders can visit all Schengen countries and cross internal borders without consulate or travel visa agency visits.

 How Will ETIAS Affect Traveling to Europe with Your Family?